 This collaboration is realized in the framework of the 2021 bilateral German-French program for AI research (MESRI-BMBF).
 It will last 4 years, from 2021 to 2025.

-The project is led at Sorbonne University by Alex Coninx, associate professor in ISIR AMAC team, and at University of Bonn by Prof. Dr. Sven Behnke, head of AIS team (Autonomous Intelligent Systems).
+The project is led at Sorbonne University by Miranda Coninx, associate professor in ISIR AMAC team, and at University of Bonn by Prof. Dr. Sven Behnke, head of AIS team (Autonomous Intelligent Systems).